-Exit as ‘Disengagement’: The Political Implications of Economic Migration in a Low-Income Democracy
+Exit as ‘Disengagement’: The Political Implications of Economic Migration in Rural India

 Job Market Paper

-Abstract: Millions of poor households across the developing world rely on migration to navigate economic uncertainty.
-In poor rural areas, where viable livelihood opportunities are scarce, insurance markets underdeveloped, and government protections against economic insecurity minimal, migration serves as a critical mechanism for household risk diversification.
-While a substantial body of research has documented the welfare and developmental impacts of migration flows, their political implications remain less understood.
-In this paper, I argue that access to private self-insurance mechanisms, such as migration, can undermine collective action and foster political disengagement among remaining populations.
-I evaluate this argument in India, the world's largest democracy, which hosts an estimated 100 million internal economic migrants.
-To do so, I first conduct a difference-in-differences analysis of nationally representative panel data to demonstrate that household migration reduces citizen claim-making over the state.
-To explore the mechanisms of disengagement, I combine extensive qualitative fieldwork with observational data from an original survey of 1,532 households in a high-migration corridor.
-I find evidence consistent with migration substituting for welfare services traditionally provided by the state, and weakening incentives among non-migrating family members to politicize their grievances.
-These findings have significant implications for democratic accountability in the Global South.
+Abstract: Millions of households across the developing world rely on migration to navigate economic uncertainty.
+While a substantial body of research has documented the economic and welfare implications of these labor flows for origin communities, their political consequences have received little attention.
+In this paper, I develop a theory of how access to private self-insurance mechanisms, such as temporary migration, can lead citizens to disengage from politics.
+I illustrate this argument in India, the world's largest democracy, home to an estimated 100 million internal economic migrants.
+To do so, I first conduct a difference-in-differences analysis of nationally representative panel data to establish that household migration reduces claim-making over the state.
+Next, I use original survey data from a high-migration corridor to demonstrate that members of migrant households are systematically less likely to vote or participate in political protest compared to non-migrant households.
+Evidence from household survey data and focus groups suggests that migrant remittances drive this disengagement effect: remittance transfers substitute for welfare services provided by the state and dampen the politicization of local grievances.
+These findings have important implications for democratic accountability in the Global South.